Hyperparticle/udify/README.md

 which will begin loading the dataset and model before training the network.
 The model metrics, vocab, and weights will be saved under `logs/multilingual`.
-Note that this process is highly memory intensive and requires 16+ GB of RAM and 12+ GB of GPU memory (requirements are half if fp16 is enabled in AllenNLP, but this [isn't officially supported yet](https://github.com/allenai/allennlp/issues/2149)).
+Note that this process is highly memory intensive and requires 16+ GB of RAM and 12+ GB of GPU memory (requirements are half if fp16 is enabled in AllenNLP, but this [requires custom changes to the library](https://github.com/allenai/allennlp/issues/2149)).
 The training may take 20 or more days to complete all 80 epochs depending on the type of your GPU.

 ### Viewing Model Performance